Butch78/CV/README.md

 <br>

-I have completed a Degree in Computer Science at Swinburne University, with my Degree I would like to work in the Big Data or Fintech space.
+I am currently studying my Masters in Computer Science at the University of Zurich,  with my Degree I would like to work in the Big Data or Fintech space.
 After working for ANSTO as a Software Engineer I know my passion is developing solutions for handling big data for organisations and businesses.

 ## Skills Summary